-- NVM Third Party Sub-Processors: Ensuring the Sub-Processors who support our delivery of the NVM Platform are compliant with the GDPR by the enforcement date.
+- NVM Third-Party Sub-Processors: Our Sub-Processors, who support our delivery of the NVM Sales and Service Platform, are compliant with the GDPR.

-- The NVM Data Processing Agreement (DPA): Making our updated DPA available to all our Customers in support of their own compliance with the GDPR.
+- The NVM Data Processing Agreement (‘DPA’): Our updated DPA is available to all Customers to enable their compliance with the GDPR.

-- NVM as Data Controller: Ensuring NVM’s own corporate compliance with the GDPR where we collect, process and retain personal data for our business purposes; for example, of our employees.
+- NVM as Data Controller: Ensuring NVM’s own corporate compliance with the GDPR where we collect, process and retain personal data for our business purposes; for example, personal data of our employees.

 NVM’s Approach to the Compliance Activity

 The requirements of the GDPR touch on all functional areas of any company.

 Our approach to the GDPR included these key initial steps: